gggittt/autoHotKeyAHK/README.md

 - mouse wheel?
 - external numPad

 I will be glad to hear the comparisons of AHK with Python, Bash and other analogues.
-Are they more flexible, easier, more concise?
+Are they more flexible, easier, more concise? (my Telegram: https://t.me/nBozhok)